libretro/docs/docs/library/fbneo.md

 We won't accept requests for "making the core faster", as far as we are concerned this core has a good balance between accuracy & speed, and for the most part will already run really well on low-end devices (rpi3, ...).

-### Game XXX has choppy sound, why ?
+### Why does game XXX have choppy sound ?

 Most likely for the same reason as above.

-### Game XXX runs faster in MAME2003/MAME2010, why ?
+### Why does game XXX run faster in MAME2003/MAME2010 ?

 Overall, FBNeo is slower than old MAME version, because it's more accurate, meaning graphics, sound and gameplay are more likely to be faithful to the real machine.
-This libretro port also supports various features which are usually buggy or totally absent in MAME cores (runahead, netplay, rewind, retroachievements, ...), those features might use additional resources.
+This libretro port also supports various features which are usually buggy or totally missing in MAME cores (runahead, netplay, rewind, retroachievements, ...), those features might require additional resources.

-### Neogeo CD doesn't work, why ?
+### How do i launch a neogeo CD game ?

 There are several things to know :

-* You need a copy of neocdz.zip and neogeo.zip in your bios folder
+* You need to follow the instructions about [emulating consoles](#emulating-consoles-and-computers)
-* You need to add `--subsystem neocd` to the command line, or to place your games in a `neocd` folder
+* You need a copy of the `neocdz.zip` and `neogeo.zip` bioses
-* Supported format are ccd/sub/img (trurip), and single file MODE1/2352 cue/bin (use utilities like "CDmage" to convert your iso if needed), **they must not be compressed**
+* The supported format is single file MODE1/2352 cue/bin (use "CDmage" to convert your iso if needed), **they must not be compressed**

-You can convert your unsupported isos by following this tutorial :
+You can convert your unsupported cd images by following this tutorial :

 * Get [CDMage 1.02.1 (beta)](https://www.videohelp.com/software/CDMage) (freeware & no ads). **Don't get CDMage 1.01.5, it doesn't have the "Save As" function**
 * File > Open > select your iso (NB : for multi-track, select the .cue file, not the .iso file)